 - Increased interaction with the Resource Data Template.
 LSEs should copy the CSP output from the Resource Data Template as the input for their supply portfolio.
 LSEs do not need to input additional information on supply resources into the CSP calculator unless their portfolio includes renewable, GHG-free, or storage resources with a custom profile, in which case they need to add the profile of those resources to the Supply Inputs tab. - 2.
 Updated years calculated by the tool.
 The 2020 CSP calculator included 2020, 2022, 2026, and 2030; the 2022 CSP calculator includes 2024, 2026, 2030, and 2035. - 3.
 Calculation of RPS-eligible delivered renewable and GHG-free percentage of retail sales by year. - 4.
 The custom GHG-free profile option is split into three separate profiles: Storage, RPS, and non-renewable GHG-free. - 5.
 A 2009 modeled weather year as opposed to a 2007 modeled weather year. - 6.
 Updated demand profiles. - 7.
-LSE-specific BTM PV forecasts are provided by the CPUC. - 8.
-Addition of hybrid/paired solar-battery and Asset Controlling Supplier supply resource options. - 9.
-Wind and solar profiles sourced from the Energy Division's SERVM model rather than RESOLVE. - 10.
-Quality checks available in the Supply and Demand inputs tabs that flag major errors. - 11.
-Separation of curtailment and exports.
+Addition of a hybrid/paired solar-battery supply resource option. - 8.
+Wind and solar profiles sourced from the Energy Division's SERVM model rather than RESOLVE. - 9.
+Quality checks available in the Supply and Demand inputs tabs that flag major errors. - 10.
+Separation of curtailment and exports. - 11.
+LSEs must entire their assigned annual BTM PV forecasts as well as their managed sales forecasts.